yelghali/genai-red-teaming-accelerator/docs/workshop.md

 # AI Red Teaming Workshop

 This is a hands-on guide to security testing GenAI applications using PyRIT.

-This workshop guides you through a hands-on learning path:
+You will learn to :

 * Understand concepts: Learn AI red teaming fundamentals and attack surfaces